vega/ts-json-schema-generator/README.md

     Do not create a top-level $ref definition.

 -j, --jsDoc <extended|none|basic>
-    basic: Read JsDoc annotations to provide schema properties.
-    extended: Also read @nullable, and @asType annotations.
     none: Do not use JsDoc annotations.
+    basic: Read JsDoc annotations to provide schema properties. extended (default): Also read @nullable, and @asType annotations.

+-u, --unstable
+    Do not sort properties.

+-s, --strict-tuples
+    Do not allow additional items on tuples.

 -c, --skip-type-check
     Skip type checks for better performance.

--s, --strict-tuples
-    Do not allow additional items on tuples.

--u, --unstable
-    Do not sort properties.

 -k, --validationKeywords
     Provide additional validation keywords to include.